Jenny Holzer: Exhibitions

 Jenny Holzer and Christian Lemmerz: Lust was an exhibition on view from February 2017 to May 2017 at the Randers Kunstmuseum in Randers, Denmark.
 Holzer was also featured in the exhibition Woman Now at the Workhouse Arts Center in Lorton, Virginia, on view from January 2017 to April 2017; her work was shown alongside Andy Warhol and Joseph Beuys, among others, in the exhibition Creature at The Broad in Los Angeles California from November 2016 to March 2017.
 In February 2017 she was also in the Palm Springs Popup exhibition at Ikon, Ltd., in Santa Monica alongside artists such as Richard Prince, Ellsworth Kelly, and Bruce Nauman.
 From January 2017 through February 2017 she was in the Fischl, Holzer, Prince, Salle, Sherman exhibition at the Skarstedt Gallery in Chelsea, New York.
 Also, in the summer of 2016, Holzer was included in THE EIGHTIES: A Decade of Extremes exhibition at the Museum of Contemporary Art Antwerp in Belgium which explored the New York art scene in the eighties.
 In 2018, Holzer had the exhibition Artist Rooms: Jenny Holzer at Tate Modern in London.
-She has the entire second floor of Guggenheim Museum Bilbao (nine galleries) from March 22 to September 9, 2019 for "Zera deskribaezina" (It is irreversible).
+She has the entire second floor of Guggenheim Museum Bilbao (nine galleries) from March 22 to September 9, 2019, for "Zera deskribaezina" (It is irreversible).

-Holzer is one of six artist-curators who made selections for Artistic License: Six Takes on the Guggenheim Collection, on view at the Solomon R. Guggenheim Museum from May 24, 2019 through January 12, 2020.
+Holzer is one of six artist-curators who made selections for Artistic License: Six Takes on the Guggenheim Collection, on view at the Solomon R. Guggenheim Museum from May 24, 2019, through January 12, 2020.

+Jenny Holzer: Light Line was on view at the Solomon R. Guggenheim Museum from May 17 to September 29, 2024.

 Recognition

-In addition to winning the Golden Lion for her work at the 1990 Venice Biennale, Holzer has received several other prestigious awards, including the Art Institute of Chicago's Blair Award (1982); the Skowhegan Medal for Installation (1994); the Crystal Award from the World Economic Forum (1996); the Berlin Prize fellowship (2000); the Order of Arts and Letters diploma of Chevalier from the French government (2002) and the Barnard Medal of Distinction (2011).
+In addition to winning a Golden Lion for her work at the 44th Venice Biennale in 1990, Holzer has received several other prestigious awards, including the Art Institute of Chicago's Blair Award (1982), the Skowhegan Medal for Installation (1994), the World Economic Forum's Crystal Award (1996), the Berlin Prize fellowship (2000), the ranks of chevalier (2002) and officier (2016) in France's Ordre des Arts et des Lettres, the Barnard Medal of Distinction (2011), the U.S. State Department's International Medal of Arts (2017), and a place on Time magazine's Time 100 list (2024).

 In 2010, Holzer received the Distinguished Women in the Arts Award from the Museum of Contemporary Art, Los Angeles (MOCA).
-The annual award – recognizing women for their leadership and innovation in the visual arts, dance, music, and literature – is a bronze plaque originally designed by the artist in 1994, featuring one of her Truisms: “It is in your self-interest to find a way to be very tender.”
+The annual award – recognizing women for their leadership and innovation in the visual arts, dance, music, and literature – is a bronze plaque originally designed by the artist in 1994, featuring one of her Truisms: "It is in your self-interest to find a way to be very tender."

 Holzer also holds honorary degrees from Williams College, the Rhode Island School of Design, The New School, and Smith College.
 In 2018 she was selected as a new member of the American Academy of Arts and Letters.